-If you have a cat at home with your toddler, you’ve probably asked yourself many times why your toddler is mean to the cat and how to handle it.
+If you have a cat and a toddler at home, you may have thought “my toddler is mean to our cat!
+What do I do?”
 Hitting, tail pulling, chasing, and squishing are all behaviors commonly seen in interactions between toddlers and cats, but when should you worry?

-In most cases, toddlers are mean to the cat because they are trying to play with the cat and simply do not understand that the cat is a living thing that might not want to play.
+In most cases, toddlers are mean to the cat because they’re trying to play but they don’t understand that the cat is a living thing that might not want to play.
 Once toddlers learn that a certain action will create a response, they will do it over and over again while experimenting and testing their limits.

 Let’s look at some of the reasons your child might act this way towards your cat and discuss some options for addressing this behavior.